RAGALASAIVIVEK/HALF_ADDER_SUBTRACTOR/README.md

 *Program:*
 ```

-c
+C Program to design a half adder and full adder circuit and verify
-Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+its truth table in quartus using Verilog programming.
 Developed by: RAGALA SAI VIVEK
 RegisterNumber: 212223230163